-The site contains regulated area, as designated in the Green Infrastructure Plan (GI Plan) of the 2017 Approved Prince George's County Resource Conservation Plan: A Countywide Functional Master Plan, and the regulated environmental features (REF: floodplain and stream buffer), located along the western boundary of the site, are associated with the Cattail Branch Primary Corridor.
-There are no impacts to the primary management area (PMA) evaluated with this PPS.
+The site contains regulated area, as designated in the Green Infrastructure Plan (GI Plan) of the 2017 Approved Prince George's County Resource Conservation Plan: A Countywide Functional Master Plan, and the regulated environmental features (REF: floodplain and stream buffer) located along the western boundary of the site are associated with the Cattail Branch Primary Corridor.
+No impacts to the primary management area (PMA) are proposed.